zetelight/final_project/README.md

 3. If creator click "check final free" before he/she sumbit his/her busy time, it occrurs errors.
 However it will not happen again if he/she already done that.
 It may potentially causes the 4th bug below.
 4. Since I use flask.session to store date/unique_id, users will lose them if they close their broswers (they cannot go back to check final free time)
    My idea is trying to use username to get data/unique_id again.
 Howver, no more time for me to revise them.
 Hence, I recommend grader opens one browser to create creator.
 Then enter "shared link" in another browser.
 After both of them submitted free/busy time, grader can test "checkfinalfree" button at first browser.
-5. Wrong computation of free time.
-Still working with it.